dimitri/tapoueh.org/content/post/2018/08/on-proper-use-of-cron.md

 quality as applied to the rest of the code.

-In many places, even when people are serious about their deployments, I've seen cron jobs falling in between the devs and ops team, noone being the owner of them, and thus no clear procedure would be in place for maintaining those scripts.
+In many places, even when people are serious about their deployments, I've seen cron jobs falling in between the devs and ops team, no one being the owner of them, and thus no clear procedure would be in place for maintaining those scripts.